Table of Contents

 For a list of great questions to ask, see the section “Common Phone Interview Questions” below.

 Call the candidate at the scheduled time and formally introduce yourself.
 Before you ask your prepared interview questions, let them know how the interview will be conducted and give them an agenda of what to expect.

 As you get acquainted with the candidate, you can move into the prepared questions.
-Have standard questions that you ask every candidate — this will decrease the potential for bias and discrimination to affect your decision-making process.
 Give the candidate your full attention and take thorough notes when the candidate responds to each question.